Bhuv27nesh/Verilog_Clock_Frequency_Calculator/README.md

 This includes:

 - How clock frequency is calculated
-- How delay depends on timescale
 - Different methods to generate clocks in Verilog
 ---